HL7/davinci-deqm/input/pagecontent/index.md

 For the Gaps in Care reporting scenarios, the actors are Clients and Servers.

-**Clients** are the actors submitting the gaps in care results of quality measure(s).
+**Clients** are the actors requesting gaps in care results of quality measure(s).
 Depending on the reporting requirements for a particular scenario as well as the technical capabilities of the systems involved, the clients may be different stakeholders such as providers, provider organizations, aggregators, or payers.
 For example, if a provider requests a report from the payer's system, then the provider serves as the client.
 If a payer requests a report from their own system, they are the client.

 **Servers** are the actors receiving the request for the Gaps in Care Report and producing it based on the information they have in their system.
 Again, depending on the reporting requirements and technical capabilities, receivers may be different stakeholders, but are typically aggregate-level stakeholders such as healthcare agencies, payers, and quality improvement organizations.
 For example, if a provider requests a report from the payer's system, then the payer's system serves as the server.
 If a payer requests a report from their own system, the payer's system serves as the server.